 But Myers also writes books for younger readers.
 Among them: The Greatest: Muhammad Ali, published by Scholastic Paperbacks, and Smiffy Blue, Ace Crime Detective: The Case of the Missing Ruby and Other Stories, Rebound by Sagebrush.

-California school librarian Ellen Phillips has worked for years with readers, both enthusiastic and reluctant, in the Saddleback Valley Unified School District in Mission Viejo, CA. She says summer is the perfect time to explore books that aren’t required in the classroom.
+California school librarian Ellen Phillips has worked for years with readers, both enthusiastic and reluctant, in the Saddleback Valley Unified School District in Mission Viejo, CA.

 “My feeling about ‘free reading time’ is that it has to be free,” she said.
 “To say you have to be reading a novel is unrealistic for some kids.
 Some kids just don’t enjoy fiction.”